 - The Crumble

 - Mix the flour and sugar in a bowl.
-A bit at a time take a spoon of sugar and rub between your fingers with the flour and sugar so that it resembles breadcrumbs.
+A bit at a time take a spoon of butter and rub between your fingers with the flour and sugar so that it resembles breadcrumbs.
 Continue until all the mixture is used and you have a bowl of ‘breadcrumbs’.

 - Assembling & Baking